 Email Marketing for Customer Retention

 You can do this with online list building services like Sumo, or paper versions of the same thing stuck on your counter top beside your till.
-Try Facebook contests or have people put their email address in a goldfish bowl to enter an in-store competition.
-Don’t ignore the opportunities at trade and consumer shows, at networking events and as part and parcel of your ongoing interaction and communication with your existing customers.
+Try Facebook contests (get entrants to send email by message, not in public comments) or have people put their email address in a goldfish bowl to enter an in-store competition.
+Don’t ignore the opportunities at trade and consumer shows.
+Same for networking events and as part and parcel of your ongoing interaction and communication with your existing customers.
 Stick an invite to join your mailing list in your auto-signature.

 Note that, even in its free version, Sumo offers very nice pop-up and slider email capture forms, including the type that appears only as your website visitor is about to leave.